 If you choose multiple sources for Visitor ID, only one is applied to a given visitor.
 This is relevant, for example, if you transition from one method to another and there's a temporary overlap.
 The order of priority when multiple sources are applied is as follows:

 - Browser logged-in identity (Chrome or Edge only).

 - Randomly generated anonymous ID.
-In this case the visitor can receive guides, but won't display in your analytics by default.
+In this case, the visitor can receive guides, but the data won't display in your analytics by default.
 To learn more, see Anonymous visitors.